Trams in Kalgoorlie: History

 With the goldfields in decline, some lines closed in the 1920s.
 After a gold-led revival in the 1930s, the network further contracted in the 1940s.
 On 31 March 1947 the remainder of the network was taken over by the Eastern Goldfields Transport Board.
 Tram operations ceased on 10 March 1952.

 Rolling stock

-The initial rolling stock consisted of fifteen single-truck and ten bogie cars manufactured by J. G. Brill Company of Philadelphia.
+The initial rolling stock consisted of fifteen single-truck and ten bogie cars manufactured by JG Brill Company of Philadelphia.
 The single truck cars were equipped with two 35 hp General Electric motors, and the double-truck cars with four motors of the same capacity.
 Five of the bogie cars were transferred to Perth in 1903, with five replacements delivered to Kalgoorlie in 1904.
 Seven trailer cars were purchased at the same time.
 In the 1930s an additional eight trams were bodied locally by the Kalgoorlie Electric Tramway.

-Two of the trams from the network have been preserved by the Perth Electric Tramway Society, at its heritage tramway in Whiteman Park, Perth.
+Two of the trams from the network have been preserved by the Perth Electric Tramway Society at its heritage tramway in Whiteman Park, Perth.
 A third has been preserved by the Sydney Tramway Museum.